wearscript/wearscript-docs/ar.rst

   * Callback has parameters of the form function `callback(Homography array)`

-warpDraw(x, y, radius, r, g, b) : void
+warpSetOverlay(String imageb64) : void
-  Draws a circle on the sample image
+  Sets the overlay being warped that corresponds with the last sample selected.

 .. code-block:: guess